cw25/opencpu_service_ci_tutorial/README.md

 })
 ```

-The actual mean in this case is 3.375, but this gives us an opportunity to look at a few helpful tips that will make development go more smoothly.
+The actual mean word length of our test string is 3.375, but this gives us an opportunity to see a test fail, and to look at a few helpful tips that will make development go more smoothly.
 From the project's root directory, we can test our project with the `R CMD CHECK .` command.
 This will trigger a build of our package (like Docker would do in production) and run our tests.

-Let's see what happens:
+Here is the output from the testing portion of our build:

 ```